onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 before long all landline telephones will be replaced by mobile phones

-tape script 10.2 point 2 1 the
+tapescript 10.2 point 2 1 the
 first mobile phone call was made in 1973 by Martin Cooper two mobile phones are owned by almost six billion people